 The Department of Nursing was established in 1948.
 Initially, the Department offered a certificate in public health nursing.
 The RN-BSN program started in 1961.
 By starting the RN-BSN program, NCCU became one of the first universities in the United States to offer a baccalaureate in nursing to associate degree and diploma nurses.
 In response to the expressed need for a generic baccalaureate program, the Department of Nursing admitted its first class of generic or traditional students in fall 1969.
 The program received full accreditation in 1970, a status that has been maintained since that time, currently accredited with the Accreditation Commission for Education in Nursing.

-The Nursing Department prepares ethnic and culturally diverse BSN graduates to function as beginning professional nurses who are able to:
+The goals of the Department of Nursing are to prepare its graduates to function as beginning professional nurses able to: